Paris, Bibliothèque nationale de France, MS lat. 920

 Monumental Miniatures

-The profuse compositions comprise both unique arrangements that appear to have never been repeated elsewhere along with visual quotations of prominent illustrations found in renowned manuscripts, such as Jean Fouquet's Hours of Etienne Chevalier.
+The miniatures' compositions comprise unique arrangements that appear to have never been repeated elsewhere and visual quotations of compositions found in earlier renowned manuscripts, such as Jean Fouquet's Hours of Etienne Chevalier.

 Made for a Knight of the Order of Saint Michael